JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/openai.md

 Official website https://openai.com

-OpenAI is an artificial intelligence research organization that aims to develop and promote friendly AI in a way that benefits all of humanity.
-They have developed a number of AI models, including GPT-3 and GPT-4, arguably the most advanced natural language processing models in the world.
+OpenAI is an artificial intelligence research organization that aims to develop and promote friendly AI that benefits all of humanity.
+They have developed several AI models, including GPT-3 and GPT-4, arguably the most advanced natural language processing models in the world.

 ## Connect your OpenAI Account
 - Go to the [API Keys page on OpenAI](https://platform.openai.com/account/api-keys).
 - Log in with your OpenAI account (or [create a new account](https://platform.openai.com/signup)
 - Click the button labeled **`Create a new secret key`**
-- A new dialog window will appear, containing a text box with your API key.
+- A new dialog window containing a text box with your API key will appear.
 - Go to VSCode and choose `OpenAI` as `Provider`
-- `Connect` on button.
+- `Connect` on the button.
 - Paste API Key here, and click on `Connect` and Organization ID here:

   <table>